 If you’re working on a roof that has multiple slopes or is composed of multiple shapes, you’ll need to calculate the area and squares of each portion separately and add them together to get your final amount.
 The easiest way to measure each section separately is from the roof, so you don’t need to walk through your client’s home.

-You will find that some shingle manufacturers place fewer shingles in their bundles.
-You’ll need more bundles if you’re using a brand that cuts it closer to 100 square feet than others.
+You will find that some shingle manufacturers, due to their product size and packaging, cover less roof area in their bundles.
+You’ll need more bundles if you’re using a brand that does not actually cover 100 square feet in three bundles.
 Further, some specialty shingles may cover less than 100 square feet per three bundles, so be sure to double-check.

 Even if a homeowner is directing you to a specific area of the roof where they believe there is a leak, you should thoroughly inspect the whole roof.
 There may be more damage the homeowner does not know about, and you could save him/her money by catching it before it causes damage.
 Plus, this will help you sell a larger job and earn the homeowner’s trust.